Ten steps to prepare for hip or knee replacement surgery

 Orthopaedic surgery

 Mr William Bartlett is an experienced consultant orthopaedic surgeon located in central London.
-His specialist interest is in the surgical and non-operative management of hip and knee complaints.
+His specialist interest is in robotic surgery and the surgical and non-operative management of hip complaints.

 Mr Bartlett trained in and around the capital and undertook his fellowship at the Royal National Orthopaedic Hospital.
 During this time, and following visitations to centres of excellence in central Europe and North America, he developed his interest in hip and knee replacement surgery, together with joint preserving techniques.